DeuxHuitHuit/ajax_checkbox/README.md

 ### KNOWN LIMITATIONS

-- Due to the way Symphony's selection works in the table mode, ajax checkboxes can't be in the last column.
-- It is now compatible with the `unpublishedfilter` extension.
+- It is not compatible with the `unpublishedfilter` extension.

 ### REQUIREMENTS ###